 Etihad stake in Air Serbia cut to 18% after government steps in

-DUBAI, Dec 31 (Reuters) - Abu Dhabi-based Etihad Airways' stake in Air Serbia has been reduced to 18% from 49% after the Serbian government recapitalised the airline, Air Serbia said on its website.
+DUBAI, Dec 31 (Reuters) - Abu Dhabi-based Etihad Airways' stake in Air Serbia has been cut to 18% from 49% after the Serbian government recapitalised the airline, Air Serbia said on its website.

-The state has increased its stake in Air Serbia to 82% from 51%, a step which Air Serbia said was undertaken in order to help the airline through the COVID-19 pandemic.
+The state has increased its stake in Air Serbia to 82% from 51%, a step the airline said was undertaken to help it through the COVID-19 pandemic.

-"The recapitalisation of the Serbian national airline was undertaken at the request of Air Serbia, in accordance with the decree of the Government of the Republic of Serbia from October 2020," the statement said.
+"The recapitalisation of the Serbian national airline was undertaken at the request of Air Serbia," the statement said.

-Etihad Airways bought a 49% stake in Serbia's loss-making JAT Airways, which was renamed Air Serbia in 2013.
+Etihad Airways, which bought a 49% stake in Serbia's loss-making JAT Airways - later renamed Air Serbia - in 2013, confirmed in an email its stake had been diluted to 18%

+"We are pleased the Serbian government has reinvested in the future of the airline," an Etihad spokesperson said.

+"Etihad continues to work closely with Air Serbia, while we respond to the ongoing impact of the COVID-19 crisis on our own business."

 ((Saeed.Azhar@thomsonreuters.com; +971 44536787; Reuters Messaging: saeed.azhar.reuters.com@reuters.net))